karnatambindu/Module-15/README.md

 # ALGORITHM

-Start the program.
+1.Start the program.

-Create nodes for operators and operands.
+2.Create nodes for operators and operands.
 Build the expression tree by connecting nodes in the correct hierarchical structure.

-Define a recursive function evaluate(root):
+3.Define a recursive function evaluate(root):
 If the node is a number (leaf), return it.

-Else, recursively evaluate left and right subtrees.
+4.Else, recursively evaluate left and right subtrees.
 Apply the operator at the current node to the results.
 Return the final result from the root node.

-End the program.
+5.End the program.
 # PROGRAM
 ```
 class Node: